sakthivelanm/SimpleTweet/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).

 ## Notes
 This project was fairly simple.
-Some more features were added to the app to give it more of the social media field.
+Some more features were added to the app to give it more of the social media feel, in that people are actually able to post.
 Once I have more time, I'd like to work on the deisgn of the app and make it have more of that "twitter" branding/feel.

 ## Open-source libraries used